+Let us begin at an apparently unrelated point.
+All of us know that our bodies change as we become older.
+Our height increases from Class II to Class X, and so does our weight (sometimes too much!).
+We acquire teeth; we even lose the old, so-called milk teeth and acquire new ones.
 All of these are changes that can be grouped under the general process of growth, in which the body becomes larger.
-But in early teenage years, a whole new set of changes occurs that cannot be explained simply as body enlargement.
+But in early teenage years, a whole new set of changes occur that cannot be explained simply as body enlargement.
 Instead, the appearance of the body changes.
 Proportions change, new features appear, and so do new sensations.